 Turn ribs over and sear the other side.
 Baste the ribs with the barbecue sauce.

 Continue to cook the ribs, turning and frequently basting, until tender, about 50 to 60 minutes.
 Keep watch to avoid any flare-ups on the grill, as that will char the meat.

-Serve the ribs with your favorite barbecue sides, such as baked beans, cole slaw, and grilled corn.
+The ribs are finished when they feel tender in the thickest sections.
+Serve the ribs with your favorite barbecue sides, such as baked beans, coleslaw, and grilled corn.